 By the time we founded Liip (2007), we were looking for an easy applicable and adaptable compensation system where social competencies, entrepreneurship and practical experience could be weighted more than diplomas.
 The salary systems available on the market were not made for a company with our values.
 So we developed our own system.

 We always aimed for transparency at Liip.
-With the implementation of Holacracy (self-organization) in 2016 we focussed even more on transparency and added the peer evaluation concept to the system.
+With the implementation of Holacracy (a self-organization/self-management method) in 2016 we focussed even more on transparency and added the peer evaluation concept to the system.
 Since about a year, the system is fully transparent: everyone within the company knows who earns which amount and how it is calculated.

 What about Liip salary principles?